pingcap/docs-tidb-operator/en/clinic-user-guide.md

     - The first part is the basic information about the cluster.
     - The second part is the sampling information.
     - The third part is the diagnostic results, including potential configuration problems.
 For each configuration potential risk found, Diag provides a corresponding knowledge base link with detailed configuration suggestions.
-    - The last line is the result report and record file path.
+    - The last line is the file path of the result report and record.